pnp/blog/content/post/remove-orphaned-redirect-sites-using-the-cli-for-microsoft-365.md

 This post will show you one of the most popular [sample scripts](https://pnp.github.io/cli-microsoft365/sample-scripts/spo/remove-orphaned-redirect-sites/) created  for the CLI for Microsoft 365.
-The original script was created by our community member [Altert-Jan Schot.](https://www.cloudappie.nl/remove-orphaned-redirectsites/)
+The original script was created by our community member [Albert-Jan Schot.](https://www.cloudappie.nl/remove-orphaned-redirectsites/)

 ```powershell
 $sites = m365 spo site classic list --t "REDIRECTSITE#0" --output json | ConvertFrom-Json